I recently had what I’m calling a “mandala moment” while I was visiting my family in South Central British Columbia last

 So what is your “mandala moment” today?
 What beauty did you find by focusing on the process instead of the product?

-If you want to explore ways you can manage negative emotions and/or bring more present-moment awareness into your life, I offer free sample coaching sessions.
+If you want to explore ways you can manage negative emotions and/or bring more present-moment awareness into your life, I offer a complimentary, no obligation, Breakthrough Session.
 Click here to book yours today.